 Dracula was a critical and commercial success and it went on to be listed as one of American Film Institute’s (AFI for short) Heroes And Villains, with Lugosi’s interpretation of Dracula, ranked Number 33 on The Villains List.

 Now that Universal Pictures has already released a reboot of The Mummy starring Tom Cruise, there are plans for Dracula to be included in the Universal Monsters reboot franchise.
 Right now, nobody said any specific details on which actor will play him.
 Only time will tell.
+Gotta be someone good for the role.

 Yay: Bela Lugosi did an amazing job for his iconic performance as the titular character.